calcite/wireguard-pg/README.md

-# WireGuard Database Manager
+# WireGuardPG

-WireGuard Database Manager is a utility designed to simplify the configuration and management of a WireGuard server using a PostgreSQL database.
-It leverages database tables to store and manage WireGuard interface and peer configurations, providing a streamlined approach to dynamically handle VPN settings.
+WireGuardPG is a utility designed to simplify the configuration and management of a WireGuard server using a PostgreSQL database.
+It uses database tables to store and manage WireGuard interface and peer configurations, providing a streamlined approach to dynamically handling VPN settings.
+A single database can manage many WireGuard instances with many interfaces.
+The application can be integrated into your own application by adding/updating records in the database or using the REST API.

 ## Features

-- **Database-Driven Configuration:** Manage WireGuard interfaces and peers via PostgreSQL tables.
+- **Database-Driven Configuration:** Manage WireGuard interfaces and peers via records in PostgreSQL database.

-- **Dynamic Updates:** Apply changes without manual configuration file edits.
+- **Dynamic Updates:** Apply changes without having to manually edit files or restart wireguard service.

 - **Scalable Management:** Easily handle multiple interfaces and peers with a centralized database.

+- **Sensitive data (private keys) is not necessarily  be stored in the database.**
+  - We can store private key into file mounted into container.

 ## Database Structure